MMZK1526/doc-jan-haskell/README.md

 ### Tests Since 2024

 The tests since 2024 are presented in a different format.
-They are now in the form of a cabal package, and each test has its own cabal package.
+They are now in the form of a cabal package, and each test has its own cabal package (written by Jamie Willis).
 I have copied the original packages into the repo under folders "Year20XX".
 To interact with them, run `cabal repl` either in the root directory or in the folder of the test you want to explore.
 Then you can load the modules and test the functions as usual.

 ## Test Suite